Fedderico/BaSP-M2023/Readme.md

 In week-04 I styled the page to view it from different types of screens (mobile, tablet and desktop)

 ## Week 05
-In week five i make
+in week five I did some exercises on javascript and modified mediaquerys from week four

 ## Authors